wolf31o2/spark-build/README.md

 ### Spark Distribution
 A spark distribution is required to create a spark framework package.
+These distributions (packaged as tarballs) are bundled with a Docker image built in the `docker-dist` target below.
 There are three flavors of distribution that can be made:
 ```bash
 make manifest-dist